resourcium/resourcium.github.io/content/requirements/index.md

 - Data must not be stored about students on anywhere but the organisations' Sharepoint system
 - There must be a 2 factor authentication system to validate students when they register for classes which we must design ourself
 - Students can report their stress levels and workloads as well as pain points anonymously within their course.
-- There must be a simple admin dashboard to view the data that is collected which will be a Sharepoint dashboard (we will facilitate the dashboard but universities will be responsible for its creation and maintenance on the Sharepoint site)
+- An admin dashboard on Sharepoint to view this data.
 - The app must be generic enough to work for other universities (any specific scopes/data requirements will need to be defined)

 ### Should Haves:

 - There should be a way to allow students to access extra resources for their course or whatever they may be interested in
 - The app should be customisable by students (for example changing color schemes) where settings will be stored in a database
-- The system should feature a ticketing system where staff members and course representatives respond to the additional help required by the student in their course
+- The system should feature a ticketing system where staff members and course representatives respond to the additional help required by the student in their course and an automated email should be sent to the student regarding their query as acknowledgement

 ### Could Haves:
 - The system could have a page dedicated to helping students further their careers via a shared calendar that they can access to see upcoming events